paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 Under the Information Technology Management Reform Act (Public Law 104-106), the Secretary of Commerce approves standards and guidelines that are developed by the National Institute of Standards and Technology (NIST) for Federal computer systems.
 These standards and guidelines are issued by NIST as Federal Information Processing Standards (FIPS) for use government-wide.
 NIST develops FIPS when there are compelling Federal government requirements such as for security and interoperability and there are no acceptable industry standards or solutions.
 See background information for more details.

 FIPS documents are available online through the FIPS home page: <http://www.nist.gov/itl/fips.cfm>

-#### Guessing Entropy
-A measure of the difficulty that an Attacker has to guess the average password used in a system.
-In this document, entropy is stated in bits.
-When a password has n-bits of guessing entropy then an Attacker has as much difficulty guessing the average password as in guessing an n-bit random quantity.
-The Attacker is assumed to know the actual password frequency distribution.
-See [Appendix A](#_Appendix_A:_Estimating_Entropy and ).

 #### Hash Function
 A function that maps a bit string of arbitrary length to a fixed length bit string.
 Approved hash functions satisfy the following properties: